 Rehoming ex-battery hens can be the most amazing educator for children (and adults).
 Children become aware of where their food comes from – collecting eggs is a great treat – and they feel the benefits of caring for another creature.
 It also highlights the evils of intensive farming in their minds, children are the future after all.

 Contrary to appearance, ex-batts are not unhealthy; they are merely unfit.
 They have had the full quota of vaccinations whilst on the farm and checked over on rescue day.
 However, standing in a cage 24/7 means their legs are weak, and they are unused to exercise, so introduce it gradually.

-Occasionally, however, a hen cannot cope with the transition from cage to the coop; it is simply too traumatic for her.
+Occasionally, however, a hen cannot cope with the transition from cage to coop; it is simply too traumatic for her.
 This is a desperate shame for the little hen who will only know life in a cage and never be aware of the free-range happiness you had waiting for her.

 The BHWT careline (01362 822904) is a wonderful helpline for people rehoming ex-battery hens and offers great advice on all aspects, no matter how small.
 Finding a good vet, who has experience with chickens as pets and not just livestock, is also essential.

-Rehoming ex-battery hens has been one of the best things I have ever done.
+Rehoming ex-battery hens have been one of the best things I have ever done.
 Sometimes I think it is not me that has done the rescuing; the little chickens have rescued me.
 I can guarantee that if you do re-home some ex-batts within days, it will be you giving that enthusiastic, animated response extolling their virtues!